evoisec/sensor-data-analytics/README.md

 from a data processing /wrangling point of view, such model (including the following models) would require the alignment and incorporation of all timeseries dataset into a common/joine dataframe

-2. Correlations between input and output variables
+2. Correlations (including Conditional Correlations) between input and output variables

 3. Conditional Probabilities of e.g. the Photoplethysmograph HR being correlated with the ECG HR, subject to e.g. Body Acceleration